What to Look For in an Online MSN Program

 A program that appears to be a perfect fit doesn’t do you a lot of good if you aren’t able to meet the requirements for admission.
 As you begin comparing programs and options, you’ll want to have a clear understanding of what requirements must be met.

 Typically, a Master of Science in Nursing program will require students to meet several criteria.
 Some may be pretty obvious, like first earning a Bachelor of Science in Nursing degree and possessing an active and unencumbered RN license.
 But other requirements like writing samples, CPR certifications, letters of reference and minimum grade point averages could throw a wrench in your plans if you’re not prepared.

 6. How long will the program take to complete?

 Even the most enthusiastic students don’t typically want to spend any more time than necessary to complete their degree program—and that doesn’t become any less true when combined with a nursing work schedule.
 Even if this isn’t your top concern (after all, earning an MSN is going to be a time investment no matter where you attend), this is a topic worth inquiring about as it’ll help you plan ahead.

 Most programs will take around two years to complete if all goes to plan, but there are programs that may provide a faster route to completion.
-The Rasmussen College online MSN program, for instance, can be completed in as a few as 18 months, allowing you a streamlined path for moving on to the next phase of your nursing career sooner.1
+The Rasmussen University online MSN program, for instance, can be completed in as a few as 18 months, allowing you a streamlined path for moving on to the next phase of your nursing career sooner.1

 Start your search for an online MSN program

 Committing to a graduate nursing education program is a big step with plenty to consider.
 This article should give you a great starting point for weighing your options.
 Take some time to evaluate your priorities and needs before starting your search.
-If you’re ready to get this process started, visit the Rasmussen College Master of Science in Nursing degree page—this flexible, CCNE-accredited program just might be the perfect fit for you!
+If you’re ready to get this process started, visit the Rasmussen University Master of Science in Nursing degree page—this flexible, CCNE-accredited program just might be the perfect fit for you!

 1Completion time is dependent on the number of courses completed each term.